dropbox/dropbox-sdk-java/ReadMe.md

 ### account-info

-A trivial example that calls the /account/info API endpoint.
+A simple example that fetches and displays information about the account associated with the access token.

 ```
 cd examples